Skip to content

 If you're using Notion and Google Calendar individually, integrating the two just makes sense.
 Whether you want to sync your calendar to your Notion workspace and stay on top of your events or block some time on your calendar for tasks in Notion, you can do it all automatically with Zapier.

-This article was originally published in November 2022 and was most recently updated by Elena Alston in September 2023 to add new use cases.
+This article was originally published in November 2022 and was most recently updated in September 2024.

 Get productivity tips delivered straight to your inbox